vtquan/vtquan.github.io/_posts/2021-11-08-create-a-game-via-mvu-in-stride.md

 Like the Player component, there is the `Model`, `Msg`, `empty`, `init`, `view` and `update`.
 You can see how the view and update function of this class will call the respective functions for the Player component.
 The `view` and `update` function will need to be updated as more components are created.

+The `Model` for the Game component will contain the model of the other component.
+In this case, there is only the Player model

+The `Msg` will be a discriminated union of the other component msg.

+The `init` function will call the `Player.init` function and also convert any Player Msg into the appropriate Game Msg.

+`update` required a fold function and the accumulator is the state and follow up messages that can change after every update function for each message.

+The `mapEvent` and `mapAllEvent` functions work together to read all event messages. `mapEvent` is designed to be generic so only `mapAllEvent` would need to be change to add new events.

-Let's take a look at the `mapEvent` function.
-This will take a generic `EventReceiver`, a `eventMap` function, and a `listMap` function.
-The `EventReceiver` is the `PlayerEventListener` object inside the `Events` class of the `MyGame` project.
-The `eventMap` is the `map` function inside the `Player` component class.
+>Let's take a look at the `mapEvent` function.
+This will take an `eventReceiver`, a `eventMap` function, and a `listMap` function.
+>
+>The `eventReceiver` is the `PlayerEventListener` created inside the `Events` class of the `MyGame` project.
+>
+>The `eventMap` is the `map` function inside the `Player` component class.
 This is so we can convert the string messages from the `PlayerEvent` into a type checked `Msg` for the `Player` component.
+>
-Lastly, the `listMap` is a basic `List.map` function since we need a list of `Game Msg` but we only have a list of `Player Msg` so we need to convert them.
+>Lastly, the `listMap` is a basic `List.map` function since we need a list of `Game Msg` but we only have a list of `Player Msg` so we need to convert them.
 All this is so that `mapEvent` can be generic and can handle multiple events.

-The `mapEvent` function will be called by the `mapAllEvent` function.
 Thanks to the generic `mapEvent` function, more events can be added as needed like so:

 ```fsharp
 let mapAllEvent () : Msg list =